Lola06050907/probable-octo-winner/index.md

 # BLUDFEST
 ![Alt text](https://live.staticflickr.com/1388/605416333_22b1782f63_b.jpg)
 Yungblud created his own festival for **the very first time** this year in August.
 It took place in Milton Keynes Bowl, in England (more specifically in Buckinghamshire, which is a county in the middlands).
+He explained that the prices of the tickets were very low because he wants more people to be able to attend it as "music should be for everybody".